FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring

 We conduct ablation studies to validate the key components and design choices of FMA-Net++, summarizing the main results in Table~\ref{tab:abla_arch}.

-First, we investigate the impact of our hierarchical refinement strategy by varying the number of stacked HRBP blocks ($M$).
-As shown in Table~\ref{tab:abla_arch}(a, b, e), increasing $M$ from 1 to 2 and finally to our full configuration ($M=4$, row e) progressively improves both PSNR and tOF.
-This demonstrates the effectiveness of hierarchically expanding the temporal receptive field. \textbf{As visualized in Fig.~\ref{fig:hrbp_refine_vis} of \textit{Suppl}}, features become progressively sharper and more structurally aligned through the stacked blocks, further validating our hierarchical design.
+First, we investigate the impact of our hierarchical refinement strategy by varying the number of stacked HRBA blocks ($M$).
+As shown in Table~\ref{tab:abla_arch}(a, b, d), increasing $M$ from 1 to 2 and finally to our full configuration ($M=4$, row d) progressively improves both PSNR and tOF.
+This demonstrates the effectiveness of hierarchically expanding the temporal receptive field.
+As visualized in the \textit{Suppl.}, features become progressively sharper and more structurally aligned through the stacked blocks, further validating our hierarchical design.

 Next, we validate the effectiveness of the Degradation-Aware (DA) attention within Net$^R$'s multi-attention module.
-Replacing DA attention with a standard SFT layer~\cite{wang2018sftgan} for modulation significantly degrades performance, confirming that explicitly leveraging the estimated degradation priors via DA attention is crucial for targeted restoration.
+Replacing DA attention with a standard SFT layer~\cite{wang2018recovering} for modulation significantly degrades performance, confirming that explicitly leveraging the estimated degradation priors via DA attention is crucial for targeted restoration.

-Finally, we analyze our asymmetric design choice for efficiency.
-Compared to a symmetric variant employing the complex FGDF for upsampling in Net$^R$ as well, our default approach (using bilinear upsampling plus residual) achieves comparable PSNR and tOF with approximately 1.1M fewer parameters and $\sim$15\% faster inference.
-Given the marginal accuracy differences relative to the higher cost, we adopt the lightweight upsampling choice in our main model.